addyosmani/backbone-fundamentals/README.md

 * A result collection (containing a group of result entries) for search results
 * A photo collection (containing one or more result entries) for individual photos or photos with more than one image

-<strong>Views</strong>
+**Views**

 The views we'll need include an application view, a search results view and a photo view.
 Static views or pages of the single-page application which do not require a dynamic element to them (e.g an 'about' page) can be easily coded up in your document's markup, independant of Backbone.

-<strong>Routers</strong>
+**Routers**

 A number of possible routes need to be taken into consideration:

-* Basic search queries <code>#search/kiwis</code>
+* Basic search queries `#search/kiwis`
-* Search queries with additional parameters (e.g sort, pagination) <code>#search/kiwis/srelevance/p7</code>
+* Search queries with additional parameters (e.g sort, pagination) `#search/kiwis/srelevance/p7`
-* Queries for specific photos <code>#photo/93839</code>
+* Queries for specific photos `#photo/93839`
 * A default route (no parameters passed)